RealLowMaster/X-Comic-Downloader-Project/README.md

 > - ###### xlecx.org
 > - More Sites Gonna Be Added Later :)

-If you have any question about Project Like Whats going on, Tell Me! (mehdi.enayatzadeh83@gmail.com)
+If you found any bug Please Write it In Issues Tab, Thank you ;) If you have any question about Project Like Whats going on, Tell Me! (mehdi.enayatzadeh83@gmail.com)